Knowth Books

 Vol.7 - The Megalithic Art of the Passage Tombs at Knowth, Co.
 Meath.

 Newgrange and the Bend of the Boyne by Geraldine Stout published by Cork University Press Newgrange and the Bend of the Boyne by Geraldine Stout.
 This wonderful 236 page historical geography of the Boyne Valley covers 7000 years, from prehistory to the twentieth century.
 The megalithic mounds at Newgrange, Knowth and Dowth are extensively covered.
-The Boyne Valley is where the great pre-historic tomb-building tradition of Atlantic Europe reached its zenith.
-It is where legend says the foundations of Irish Christianity were laid and is also the home of Ireland's first medieval Cistercian monastery at Mellifont.
-Purchase at Amazon.com or Amazon.co.uk
+The Boyne Valley is where the great prehistoric tomb-building tradition of Atlantic Europe reached its zenith.
+It is where legend says the foundations of Irish Christianity were laid and is also the home of Ireland’s first medieval Cistercian monastery at Mellifont.
+Purchase at Amazon.com or Amazon.co.uk.

 Knowth, home to the largest passage tomb in the Boyne Valley, holds invaluable clues to Ireland’s Neolithic past.
-From its intricate megalithic art to groundbreaking archaeological discoveries, this ancient site continues to captivate historians, researchers, and travelers alike.
+From its intricate megalithic art to groundbreaking archaeological discoveries, this ancient site continues to captivate historians, researchers, and travellers alike.
 Whether you're interested in passage tomb architecture, prehistoric astronomy, or the mythology surrounding Knowth, our book collection offers expert insights into one of Ireland’s most significant megalithic monuments.

 Books